mehdi-fathi/eloquent-filter/README.md

         echo $users->getDetectionsInjected(); // will showing a list array of injected objects
 ```

+## Contributing

+If you'd like to contribute to Eloquent Filter, please fork the repository and create a pull request.
+We welcome contributions of all kinds, including bug fixes, new features, and documentation improvements.

+## License

+Eloquent Filter is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Contact

-- If you have any interesting idea about the Eloquent Filter, I will be glad to hear that.
+If you have any questions or feedback about Eloquent Filter, please feel free to contact us at mehdifathi.developer@gmail.com.
+We'd love to hear from you!

+## Acknowledgements

+We'd like to thank the Laravel community for their support and contributions to this project.